orangehill/bootstrap-session-timeout/README.md

 # bootstrap-session-timeout
 Inspired by [jquery-sessionTimeout-bootstrap by maxfierke](https://github.com/maxfierke/jquery-sessionTimeout-bootstrap)

-You can easily upgrade from jquery-sessionTimeout-bootstrap to bootstrap-session-timeout.
 There have been a number of major upgrades.
 For example, as long as the user is doing something on the page, he will never get a timeout.
 The original plugin launched a timeout warning dialog in a fixed amount of time regardless of user activity.
 See description and documentation for more information.

+You can easily upgrade from jquery-sessionTimeout-bootstrap to bootstrap-session-timeout, since the basic options have been inherited from jquery-sessionTimeout-bootstrap and have not been renamed.

 ## Description
 After a set amount of idle time, a Bootstrap warning dialog is shown to the user with the option to either log out, or stay connected.
 If "Logout" button is selected, the page is redirected to a logout URL.
-If "Stay Connected" is selected, a keep-alive URL is requested through AJAX (optional) to keep the session alive.
-If no option is selected after another set amount of idle time, the page is automatically redirected to a timeout URL.
+If "Stay Connected" is selected the dialog closes and the session is kept alive.
+If no option is selected after another set amount of idle time, the page is automatically redirected to a set timeout URL.

 Idle time is defined as no mouse, keyboard or touch event activity registered by the browser.

-As long as the user is active, the keep-alive URL also keeps getting pinged and the session stays alive.
-Optionally, you can also use this plugin as a simple lock mechanism on its own, if you have no need to keep the server-side session alive.
+As long as the user is active, the (optional) keep-alive URL keeps getting pinged and the session stays alive.
+If you have no need to keep the server-side session alive via the keep-alive URL, you can also use this plugin as a simple lock mechanism that redirects to your lock-session or log-out URL after a set amount of idle time.

 ## Getting Started

 1. Include `jQuery`
 2. Include `bootstrap.js` and `bootstrap.css`<br>(to support the modal dialog, unless you plan on using your own callback)
-3. Include `bootstrap-session-timeout.js` or `bootstrap-session-timeout.min.js`<br>(from the /dist folder)
+3. Include `bootstrap-session-timeout.js` or the minified `bootstrap-session-timeout.min.js`
 4. Call `$.sessionTimeout();` after document ready